NATURAL ALTERNATIVES TO CORTISONE: Drug-free Strategies to Clear InflammationDr. Zoltan P. Rona, MD, M.Sc. August 15, 2018

 Curcumin also appears to be effective at protecting our bodies from the damaging, pro-inflammatory effects of fluoride.
 At this point, one could write a book detailing all of curcumin’s benefits, but suffice to say it is the single most important alternative supplement to Prednisone.
 Curcumin also works as an anti-cancer, anti-fungal, antioxidant, anti-Alzheimer’s and anti-depressant agent.

-My favourite form of curcumin is the BCM-95 extract of turmeric.
+My favourite form of curcumin is the BCM-95 extract of turmeric, found in the Nutri CURe Version 3 supplement.
 It’s 100% natural and has at least 7 times the absorption rate of synthetic versions.
 It does not require any special additive, natural or otherwise, to enhance absorption and is well tolerated.
 An effective anti-inflammatory dose of curcumin for most conditions is 1000 mg, three times daily with food.
 Your natural health care provider may recommend either more or less of that amount for your particular condition.
+(Ed note: Nutri CURe Version 3 is available in health food stores across Canada, or click here to buy it online.)

 Also, add the whole spice version of turmeric to your meals throughout the day (either in the powder form or the whole root).
 The amount of curcumin in turmeric is a small fraction of the spice, but is still worthwhile using in your everyday diet.
 The only downside is that it may stain your teeth a yellow colour that is difficult to remove but this is a small price to pay for better health.